foss42/foss42-core/CONTRIBUTING.md

 ## Setting up Dev env

 - Install the latest version of Python.
-- Clone the repo to your local sytem.
+- Clone the repo to your local sytem using `git clone https://github.com/foss42/foss42-core.git`
-- Use terminal to navigate inside the repo.
+- Use terminal to navigate inside the folder (`cd foss42-core`).
 - Execute `pip3 install -e .` to install the library locally.
 - Now you can import and use the library in the local enviroment.